 Bonuses in a packet are usually read sequentially, and are not tied to specific tossups.
 For example, if nobody correctly answers tossup 1, the team that gets tossup 2 would still be read bonus 1.

 The method used to break a tie depends on the tournament.
-Many use a “sudden-death” tiebreaker, where tossups are read sequentially and the first change in score determines a winner.
+Many use “sudden-death” tiebreakers, where tossups are read sequentially and the first change in the score determines the winner.
 In tournaments played on NAQT rules, 3 tossups are read without bonuses.
 If a tie still remains, it is broken by sudden-death tossups.